jamtheim/NvidiaGPUServerWebMonitor/README.md

 - Set up a python virtual environment, see python script for needed packages.
 - Edit python script with your ip adressess and credentials
 - See bash file for starting python script within the python virtual environment.
+- Enter your WWW adress in browser and watch the periodic updates :)

 ![Screenshot](view.png)